beckym223/manual_work/E6_long_edited.md

 able to U.S. growth prospects.
-The eco- nomic rise of Europe and Japan has, indeed, brought those countries to the technological after 1973, namely, the great increase in the price of energy and the rapid, accelerating, and erratic inflation.
+The eco- nomic rise of Europe and Japan has, indeed, brought those countries to the technological
-Our mixed economy is then implicated to the extent that it works to sustain, if not generate, inflation, and to the extent that our welfare concerns impede the formulation and execution of an energy policy con- sistent with the maintenance and rapid rise of mea- sured productivity.
-Continuing work may well clear up these questions about the responsibility of public policy for the current retardation, but, for the time being, we have to live with uncertainty.
-The puzzle is still further confused by the experience of the continental European countries.
-Their fiscal burdens are on the whole heavier than those of the United States, yet their productivity retardation does not generally begin before the oil shock of 1973-74 and the aggravated inflationary disorders that followed.
-One must, therefore, ask whether the longer persistence of high European productivity growth rates did not reflect a difference in "cyclical" experience.
-Unlike the United States, they did not generally enjoy a cyclically induced intensification of resource use in the early 1960's and, therefore, a cyclical acceleration of produc- tivity growth.
-They had no occasion, therefore, to suffer a cyclical retardation in the latter 1960's, as the United States may have done as our economy approached capacity utilizatidn.
-We may also ask whether the Europeans were more resistant to the incentive effects of heavy taxes and large transfers because of the spe- cial factors supporting their great postwar growth booms; or perhaps because their tax and transfer sys- tems are designed differently than ours; or perhaps because of still other matters that differentiate their economies and societies from our own.
-Or is it the case that what I have referred to as the "suspect factors"- other than inflation and monetary disorder itself-have little to do with the observed retardations of productiv- ity growth?
-Clearly, the theoretical and empirical issues embodied in these questions call for our very urgent  attention.

 ### ---Economics-1981-0-12.txt---